Creating Multiple RSS Feeds from Webflow CMS Collections

 Each CMS collection produces its own RSS feed.

-These feeds can be used independently by newsletters, apps, or automation tools.
+These feeds can then be used independently by newsletters, apps, or automation tools.

-Multiple RSS feeds are useful for many scenarios:
+Multiple RSS feeds are useful in scenarios such as:

 • separate newsletters for different content types

-• different feeds for product updates vs blog content
+• dedicated feeds for product updates vs blog content

-For example, one feed might power a Mailchimp newsletter while another feed powers an RSS reader or automation tool.
+For example, one feed might power a Mailchimp newsletter while another powers an RSS reader or internal automation.

 Benefits